top of page

 Wind Down:

-Your body, as well as your mind, needs some recovery time in order for you maintain a restful night’s sleep.
-The blue light emitted by screens on cell phones, computers, tablets, and televisions restrain the production of melatonin, the hormone that controls your sleep/wake cycle.
-In addition, late-night eating has a tendency to wake-up your metabolism (“itchy leg syndrome”).
+Your body, as well as your mind, needs some recovery time in order for you to maintain a restful night’s sleep.
+The blue light emitted by screens on cell phones, computers, tablets, and televisions restrains the production of melatonin, the hormone that controls your sleep/wake cycle.
+In addition, late-night eating has a tendency to wake up your metabolism (“itchy leg syndrome”).
 If you can’t let go of a snack after dinner or before bed, then choose a healthy carb-free snack.
 Herbal tea or bone broth are great alternatives that may help both calm you and satisfy your cravings.

 Tips: Schedule a nighttime alarm to let you know that it’s time to wind down, just as you would to wake up.